Water: History

+On Earth

 Properties

 Water (H2O|auto=1) is a polar inorganic compound.
 At room temperature it is a tasteless and odorless liquid, nearly colorless with a hint of blue.
-This simplest hydrogen chalcogenide is by far the most studied chemical compound and is described as the "universal solvent" for its ability to dissolve many substances.
+The simplest hydrogen chalcogenide, it is by far the most studied chemical compound and is sometimes described as the "universal solvent" for its ability to dissolve more substances than any other liquid, though it is poor at dissolving nonpolar substances.
 This allows it to be the "solvent of life": indeed, water as found in nature almost always includes various dissolved substances, and special steps are required to obtain chemically pure water.
 Water is the only common substance to exist as a solid, liquid, and gas in normal terrestrial conditions.

 States

 Along with oxidane, water is one of the two official names for the chemical compound H_{2}O; it is also the liquid phase of H_{2}O. The other two common states of matter of water are the solid phase, ice, and the gaseous phase, water vapor or steam.
 The addition or removal of heat can cause phase transitions: freezing (water to ice), melting (ice to water), vaporization (water to vapor), condensation (vapor to water), sublimation (ice to vapor) and deposition (vapor to ice).